Yu-Gi-Oh! Trading Card Game: Phases

-The player who begins the game does not draw during the Draw Phase and cannot enter the Battle Phase during their first turn.

 Card types

-Gameplay revolves around three types of cards: Monster, Spell, and Trap cards.
+Gameplay revolves around three types of cards: monster, spell, and trap cards.
 Monster cards are monsters used to attack and defend against the opposing player, mainly for the purpose of damaging an opponent's life points.
 Spells, which can either be played from the hand or set for later use, provide various effects such as altering a monster's strength, drawing additional cards, or removing an opponent's cards from the field.
-Traps are cards that are set on the field in advance and activated in later turns when certain conditions are made, such as when an opponent targets a player's monster.
+Traps are cards that are set on the field in advance and activated in later turns when certain conditions are met, such as when an opponent targets a player's monster.

-With some exceptions, a typical Monster cards possesses ATK and DEF points which determine its attack and defense power in battles, a Level represented by stars, with more powerful monsters typically possessing higher levels, an Attribute that certain effects may react to, and a description listing the Monster's types and any effects or summoning conditions they may possess.
-Monsters are summoned to the field through three main categories of summoning; Normal, Tribute, and Special.
-Once during a player's Main Phase, players can choose to Normal Summon a Lv4 or lower Normal or Effect monster from their hand in face-up Attack Position or face-down Defense Position, or Tribute Summon a Lv5 or higher Monster by tributing one or more Monsters already on the field.
-Special Summons are performed by utilising card effects or fulfilling the conditions of other summoning methods, such as those used to summon cards from the Extra Deck, and can be performed as many times as possible if the conditions are met.
+With some exceptions, a typical monster card possesses ATK and DEF points that determine its attack and defense power in battles, a level represented by stars, with more powerful monsters typically being of higher levels, an attribute that certain effects may react to, and a description listing the monster's types and any effects or summoning conditions they may have.
+Monsters are summoned to the field through three main categories of summoning: Normal, Tribute, and Special.
+Once during a player's main phase, they can choose to normal summon a level 4 or lower normal or effect monster from their hand, in face-up attack position or face-down defense position, or tribute summon a level 5 or higher monster by tributing one or more monsters already on the field.
+Special summons are performed by utilising card effects or fulfilling the conditions of other summoning methods, such as those used to summon cards from the extra deck, and may be performed as many times as desired if the conditions are met.

-The game currently features the following types of Monster.
+The game currently features the following types of monster.